 You may be asking yourself: “Why do they build guitars with angled headstocks and soft wood?”
 Tone is why.
 The angled headstock creates a better break-angle across the nut which allows the open string to ring free and clear of any unwanted string vibration behind the nut, and mahogany has a warm and rich resonate quality that people adore.
 We often say you can build a guitar to last, or you can build a guitar to sound good.
 You can’t always have both.

 This Ibanez Artcore came in with a nasty broken headstock.
-It took a bad fall and the headstock snapped completely off of the guitar at the scarf joint, and sheered off well into the headstock exposing the truss rod, the underside of the fingerboard, and the jagged, splintered end-grain of the mahogany neck.
-It’s a ugly break.
+It took a bad fall and the headstock snapped completely off of the guitar at the scarf joint, and sheered off well into the neck exposing the truss rod, the underside of the fingerboard, and the jagged, splintered end-grain of the mahogany neck.
+It was an ugly break.

-First, I have to re-align all the broken edges so the two pieces will fit back together without any gaps, then glue and clamp the neck using some Titebond II wood glue and purpose-designed clamping cauls.
+First, I had to re-align all the broken edges so the two pieces would fit back together without any gaps, then I glued and clamped the neck using some Titebond Original Wood Glue and purpose-designed clamping cauls.

-Some novice luthiers would stop here and string ‘er up, but the structural integrity of this neck is still very much in question, and we don’t take any chances.
-I designed and built a headstock splining fixture to install splines that will maximize the structural reinforcement around the break, which will ultimately result in a headstock that is stronger than it was when it left the factory.
+Some would stop here and string ‘er up, but the structural integrity of this neck was still very much in question, and we don’t take any chances.
+I designed and built a headstock splining router sled to install reinforcement splines that maximize the structural integrity around the break, ultimately resulting in a headstock that is stronger than it was when it left the factory.

-Now it’s time to make the reinforcement splines.
-I use quarter-sawn African Sipo mahogany, which is denser and stronger than the neck material.
+I used quarter-sawn African Sipo mahogany for the reinforcement splines, which is denser and stronger than the neck material.
 It’s good stuff.

-I use Titebond II to glue them in place.
+I used Titebond to glue them in place.

-Using a combination of rasps, files, carving knives, and sand paper I then carve and shape the splines flush with the neck.
+Using a combination of rasps, files, carving knives, and sand paper I then carved and shaped the splines flush with the neck.

 Good as new!
 Actually, better than new.
-This guitar is ready to rock!
+Came out great!